Name Translator

 Collyer, Mary The death of Abel.
 In five books.
 Attempted from the German of Mr. Gessner.

-Collyer, Mary The Death of Abel.
+Collyer, Mary The death of Abel.
 In five books.
-Attempted from the German of Mr. Gessner, the seventh edition.
+Attempted from the German of Mr. Gessner.
+The second edition.

 Cooper [Translator], J. The Looking-Glass for the Mind; or, Intellectual Mirror.
 Being an Elegant Collection of the Most Delightful Little Stories and Interesting Tales, Chiefly Translated from that Much Admired Work, L'Ami des Enfans.
 With Seventy-Four Cuts, Designed and Engraved on Wood by I. Bewick.